jacksund/simmate/tutorials/02_ Run_a_workflow.md

 Once you have a VASP license, the next step is installing it somewhere -- likely a University or Federal supercomputer.
 Many of these supercomputers (aka "high performance computing (HPC) clusters") will have VASP already installed.
 Contact your IT team and they can get you started.
 For example, the University of North Carolina (where Simmate is developed) has the [LongLeaf](https://its.unc.edu/research-computing/longleaf-cluster/) cluster and has guides on making an account.

 Signing into a remote cluster is typically done through SSH.
-For example, to sign in to the LongLeaf cluster, you would run the following command in your local terminal:
+For example, to sign in to the LongLeaf cluster, you would run the following command in your local terminal (on windows, use your Command-prompt -- not the Anaconda Powershell Prompt):

 ```
 ssh my_username@longleaf.unc.edu